 According to a Forbes article, some of the drivers for organizations wanting to move the cloud are reducing cost, expansion without construction, and only paying for what you use.
 While these are valid reasons, companies also need to consider the people, IT teams specifically.
 As a manager, you may or may not know of some of the reasons why your IT team wants to move to the cloud, but it might be worth listening to them.

 As technology continues to evolve, an organization’s flexibility and scalability are key to keeping up with those changes.
 The cloud is one resource that can make everything easier.
 From expanding the workforce to adding resources, the cloud not only makes it easier, but less expensive as well.
 More times than not, your team has already figured this out and knows moving to a cloud environment will help make their jobs easier and help the company at the same time.
+One way a company does this is through a BYOD policy.
+You can read more about the benefits of BYOD.

 2. Multiple opportunities